Quick overview:

 Tiles, charms, apps on the screen: Many users find these Windows 8 innovations annoying.
 To use Windows 8.1 with Windows 7 Design, these elements can simply be deleted:

-- Right-click on an unoccupied area of the taskbar and go to "Properties".
+- Click with the right mouse button on an unoccupied area of the taskbar and go to "Properties".

 - The "Navigation" menu is of interest there.
-Remove all check marks in the "Corner navigation" section.
-In the "Home page" section, only the following four items should be ticked:
+Remove all checkmarks in the "Corner navigation" section.
+In the "Home page" section, only the following four items should be checked:

-- "Display the desktop instead of the start page when logging in or closing all apps."
+- "Show the desktop instead of the start page when logging in or closing all apps"

-- "Automatically display the 'Apps' view when opening the start page."
+- "Automatically display the 'Apps' view when the start page is called up"

 - "When searching in the "All apps" view, search everywhere (not just in my apps)."

-Among other things, these settings mean that the charms no longer appear on the right-hand side of the screen and that the desktop interface appears instead of the Metro interface after starting.
+These settings mean, among other things, that the charms no longer appear on the right-hand side of the screen and that the desktop interface appears instead of the Metro interface after start-up.

 Windows 8.1 with Windows 7 Design: Create functions of version 7

-Now they are restoring important Windows 7 functions:
+Now you can restore important Windows 7 functions:

-- Install the start menu, for which you can fall back on various offers.
-For three US dollars, for example, you can the "StartIsBack" program download, "Classic Shell" is available free of charge.
+- Install the start menu, you can use various offers for this.
+For three US dollars, for example, you can download the "StartIsBack" program, while "Classic Shell" is available free of charge.

-- Microsoft hides the Windows library in Windows 8.1, but you can make it visible.
+- The Windows library is hidden by Microsoft in Windows 8.1, but you can make it visible.
 To do this, start the Explorer, click on "View" and "Options".
 Check the box next to "Show library" and confirm with "Ok".

 Article image above: http://startisback.com/ (screenshot)